tpang29/ABS/README.md

 - Use `control` + `c` to terminate during execution

 ## Options
-Currently, there are four algorithms from which to choose.
+Below are the algorithms from which to choose.
 They are as follows:

 Name|Option
 :-|:-: